 The Data-Driven Innovation community of practice is led by Dr Trung Hieu Tran and aims to be a pioneer in conducting transformational research and deliver educational programmes that could help organisations to make better decisions through the application of data-driven models that can drive meaningful innovations.

-We support other communities of practice within C4D - Circular Economy, Materials Innovation and Breakthrough Innovation - by providing resources that could identify commercial opportunities and value creation activities through different streams of data, identifying user patterns, user behaviour and user preference to design interventions and find solutions that could address intellectual property and data security issues.
+We support other communities of practice within the Centre for Design Engineering – Circular Economy, Materials Innovation and Breakthrough Innovation – by providing resources that could identify commercial opportunities and value creation activities through different streams of data, identifying user patterns, user behaviour and user preference to design interventions and find solutions that could address intellectual property and data security issues.

 - Formulation and Solution Techniques for Integrated Charging Network Design under Risk of Disruption, funded by EPSRC Mathematical Science, PI (£63,614; 10/2021-12/2022).